Entrenamiento

 The tapering strategy allows the body to complete its recovery process, restoring energy levels and repairing muscle tissue damaged during intense training.

-By relieving accumulated fatigue, athletes reach the starting line in a state of physical and mental freshness , ready to perform at their best.
+By relieving accumulated fatigue, athletes arrive at the starting line in a state of physical and mental freshness , ready to perform to the best of their abilities.

 Tapering strategies